Vic-Warden/Smart-Calendar/docs/journal.md

 I've got to get some sleep, I need to rest so I can work on finding the problem tomorrow, or at least in a few hours.

+I spent a lot of hours trying to send specific data to my Arduino, but I don't know why it didn't work...
+I replaced my jumper wires.
+I tried to begin and restart all my programs to try to solve it, but even if I met a lot of problems, I know all my programs are working separately and the only solution I found is to buy an ESP32.
+I already received it but to my home.
+I did a lot of research to see if I could connect all my components to the ESP32 and, if I'm right, it should work because the problem with sending data to the Arduino from the Wemos will disappear.

 ## Wenesday 12/03

 On Monday I redid all my embedded devices, i.e. I started from scratch all my connections for my components, I completely rechanged all my inputs and outputs.
 It took me all day, but I did it.
 I'm not going to go into detail again, because I've already done that, but what I mean by that is that every day I have some kind of big “theme”.